 The examination text is given in English, and you submit your response in English.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.

-You need to pass each of the three portfolio components to pass the course.
+You need to have at least 80% attendance in the sessions and pass each of the three portfolio components to pass the course.

 Explanations and appeals